SIX CULTURES,

 Tara’s approachable style and deep appreciation for global cuisines make her the perfect mentor for our group of home cooks.
 In each episode, she offers guidance, shares tips, and fosters a welcoming environment where cultural stories and flavours are celebrated.
 Her enthusiasm and warmth help turn each cooking session into a shared journey of discovery and connection.

 The Fusion Kitchen participants are a mix of professional chefs and hobbyist cooking enthusiasts from six different cultural backgrounds among those that make up our modern Irish family.
 Ivan has had no formal training in cooking but learned from his family, growing up in Brasil.
 His day job is in a language school.
-Jasmine, representing India, works in the medical profession, as well as presiding over the multicultural support organisation ‘Hands 4 Unity’.
+Jasmine, representing India, is former chairperson of multicultural support organisation Hands4Unity and Vice President of Drogheda and District Chamber.
 It took almost two decades for Ken’s dream of opening Suya Man – a Nigerian BBQ eatery in Drogheda – to become a reality.
 While she works in admin, cooking is a passion for Linda, who is a strong advocate of local, seasonal and sustainable food.
 She’s flyin the flag for Ireland.
-Miko and Viktoria are the couple behind the first Ukrainian restaurant in Ireland, Lucy in Dublin’s Portobello.
+Miko and Viktoria are the couple behind the first Ukrainian restaurant in Ireland, Lucy on Dublin’s Clanbrasil Street.
 It’s named after Miko’s granny.
 A trip to Ireland from his homeland of South Korea 10 years ago impressed Yebin so much that he jumped at the chance to return as chef in Song & Jenn’s Kitchen, Drogheda.
 You’ll get a chance to see each of these participants cook dishes from their homelands alongside Tara Walker, as well as showing some small element of their culture to the rest of the group.